 Chances are at least one person you know has an engagement ring featuring a round-cut diamond.
-As the most popular diamond cut out there (the majority of diamonds sold are round), it’s everywhere—and for very good reason.
+As the most popular jewelry style out there (the majority of diamonds sold are round), it’s everywhere—and for very good reason.
 This classic shape makes for a sparkly diamond that truly outshines all others.
-If you want something elegant and classy but also blindingly brilliant, you can’t go wrong with a round stone.
+If you want something elegant and classy, but also blindingly brilliant, you can’t go wrong with a round stone.

 What Is a Round-Cut Diamond?

-The round-cut diamond is exactly what it sounds like: a round diamond.
-Each one is cut to have 58 facets, which makes it very sparkly and hard to miss.
+The round-cut diamond is exactly what it sounds like: A round diamond.
+Each circular stone is cut to have 58 facets, which makes it exceptionally sparkly and hard to miss.
 It’s a classic shape that will always catch the light.

-We spoke with jewelers Olivia Landau and George Khalife to learn more about the pros and cons of round-cut diamonds, as well as what to look for when shopping for a round-cut diamond.
+We spoke with industry experts Olivia Landau, George Khalife, and Nicole Wegman to learn more about the pros and cons of round-cut stones, how to care for your ring, as well as everything a bride-to-be needs to know about selecting the perfect round-cut bling.